When you or someone you love has been injured because of someone else’s negligence normal life can be turned upside down.

 Any attorney you interview should be prepared to answer questions about the types of cases they take, and their experience level with handling cases like yours.
 Only you can decide what type of lawyer you are comfortable with, so make sure you ask the right questions to ensure you have the representation to fit your needs.

 WHERE TO TURN

-The attorneys at Brain Injury Law of Seattle are always eager to meet with you to discuss whether we are the best option for your needs, and to answer any questions you might have.
-Please contact us today and and we would be happy to meet with you and answer any questions you may have.
+The attorneys at Brain Injury Law of Seattle are always eager to meet with you to discuss whether we are the best option for your needs and to answer any questions you might have.
+Please contact us today and we would be happy to meet with you and answer any questions you may have.